ToNyOyO/veeva-approved-email-package-manager/README.md

 |—— package.json
 ```

-## Including fragments for testing
+## Including fragments in the template for testing

 Frgaments are injected into the template using the following method.
-This is only for the purpose of testing the email, with all fragments, in a web browser or for upload to Litmus for email client testing.
+This is only for the purpose of testing the email (with all fragments) in a web browser or, for example, uploading to Litmus for email client testing.

 ```
 <table>